 This program is for non-exempt ABAWD Food Stamp recipients only.
-These individuals must be placed in agencies in order to meet the work requirement.
+These individuals must be placed in agencies described below in order to meet the work requirement.
 The primary purpose of Community Service is to provide work experience and training to assist a client who has limited work experience, is under-employed or has no immediate employment opportunities.

-Appropriate positions are those with private, not-for-profit agencies or with a public agency.
-FSE&T Contract staff are responsible for approving all work positions and for collecting time sheets for each individual.
+Placements may only be made with private not-for-profit agencies or public agencies.
+The FSE&T Worker is responsible for approving all work positions and for collecting monthly time sheets for each participant.